The Illinois Pharmaceutical Industry: Survey of Economic Impact and Importance

 Pharmaceuticals and related activities are among the most research-intensive sectors in the economy, seeding its future discoveries by investing over $27.4 billion in research and development in the United States.
 The pharmaceutical industry accounted for almost 8 percent of total industrial research and development investment in the United States in 1999 and that probably approached 10 percent in 2003.
 The end result of consuming its products - better health - has an immeasurable value for the national economy and the citizens of Illinois.

-This paper documents many of the major economic impacts of the pharmaceutical industry on the state of Illinois.
+This analysis documents many of the major economic impacts of the pharmaceutical industry on the state of Illinois.